-Click on PLATE CRACKING COEFFICIENTS... found in the right ITEM LISTING AREA to have the program surface the Plate Cracking Coefficients input screen...
+• Click on PLATE CRACKING COEFFICIENTS... found in the right ITEM LISTING AREA to have the program surface the Plate CRACKING COEFFICIENTS input screen...

-- Enter a label or ID in the LABEL text box. - Enter the in-plane and out-of-plane coefficients in the respective text boxes.
+- Enter a label or ID in the LABEL text box. - Enter the in-plane and out-of-plane coefficients for service and ultimate load combinations in the respective text boxes.
 Cracking coefficients reduce the plate element stiffness used in the finite element analysis in order to account for the concrete section cracking. - Click on the ADD button to add the entry to the list box. - Repeat the steps outlined above for each new entry. - To edit an entry, select it from the list box, modify its values in the text boxes and click on the MODIFY button to register the changes. - To delete an entry, select it from the list box and click on the DELETE button.